island-lang/island-lang.github.io/README.md

 	(a: integer, b: string) => "{a}: {b}"
 	(a: boolean) => not a
 ```
-_(The usefulness of this syntax will become more apparent when refinement and predicated types are introduced in a later chapter, stay tuned!)_
+_(The usefulness of this syntax will become more apparent when refinement and assertion types are introduced in a later chapter, stay tuned!)_

 ## Function and action types